noahkra/ClustertruckSpeedrunMod/README.md

 ![bug shield](https://img.shields.io/github/issues-raw/noahkra/ClustertruckSpeedrunMod/bug) ![enhancements shield](https://img.shields.io/github/issues-raw/noahkra/ClustertruckSpeedrunMod/enhancement) ![closedissues shield](https://img.shields.io/github/issues-closed-raw/noahkra/ClustertruckSpeedrunMod?color=green)

-A patcher/launcher for Clustertruck that adds quality of life improvements for speedrunning and more!
+A patcher for Clustertruck that adds quality of life improvements, mods for speedrunning and more!

 If you have any feature requests or want to report a bug, make sure to submit an [issue](https://github.com/noahkra/ClustertruckSpeedrunMod/issues/new/choose) and it might get added in a future release!